MuxZeroNet/ZeroMux/README.md

 You can help us test [I2P support](https://github.com/HelloZeroNet/ZeroNet/issues/45), so that we can have even more seeders in the future.

+There are some browser bugs which ZeroNet developers are unable to fix.
 You can help us persuade Chromium developers that [blocking `blob:null/` in an iframe sandbox](https://bugs.chromium.org/p/chromium/issues/detail?id=379206) should be considered as a bug, not a feature.
 This long standing bug prevents MSE APIs from working properly in an iframe sandbox.

 If Chromium developers really love Chromium, they should have fixed this long standing bug regardless no one has filed a separate issue.